John Haven Emerson: Later inventions

 In the mid-1940s, following a suggestion of Dr. Alvin Barach, Emerson perfected the Thunberg barospirator, which caused respiration without moving the lungs at all.
 Emerson was involved with the development of high-altitude flight valves and SCUBA gear for the Navy shortly before World War II.
-In 1942 he developed an automatic resuscitator.
+In 1942, he developed an automatic resuscitator.
 In 1949 he developed a mechanical assistor for anesthesia with the cooperation of the anesthesia department at Harvard.
-In 1955 he built a pleural suction pump for postoperative thoracic surgery, the Emerson Postop Pump, which is still widely used.
-Late in the twentieth century he assisted Alvin Barach in developing the "In-Exsufflator Cough Machine", a device to aid in secretion removal in patients with neuromuscular disease.
+In 1955, he built a pleural suction pump for postoperative thoracic surgery, the Emerson Postop Pump, which is still widely used.
+Late in the 20th century, he assisted Alvin Barach in developing the "In-Exsufflator Cough Machine", a device to aid in secretion removal in patients with neuromuscular disease.

-Relatives
+Personal life and death

-Emerson was the brother of Robert Emerson the scientist who discovered that plants have two photoreaction centers.
-Emerson was the great-grandson of the brother of Ralph Waldo Emerson.
+John Haven Emerson was the brother of Robert Emerson, a botanist known for various discoveries, including the Emerson effect.
+John and Robert were great-grandsons of the brother of the philosopher Ralph Waldo Emerson.
 His uncle was the illustrator Maxfield Parrish.

-His first cousin was Bartram “Bart” Kelley, also a nephew of Maxfield Parrish, who was a major designer of military helicopters for Bell Aircraft and Bell Helicopter.
+His first cousin was Bartram Kelley, also a nephew of Maxfield Parrish, who was a major designer of military helicopters for Bell Aircraft and Bell Helicopter.

-Patent images

-For the lawsuit involving the iron lung, images were lacking on some of the old patents.
-New drawings were supplied to Emerson by his cousin, Maxfield Parrish Jr.
+John Haven Emerson died on February 4, 1997.